 Leung wants to make dining at Bo Innovation an experience that appeals to all senses.
 This is why the Chinese chef, who was born in London and grew up in Toronto, also designed practically all place settings and cutlery.
 They provide a fitting backdrop for his creations and beguile gourmets to behold his food as if on stage.
 Guests use chopsticks, cutlery or fingers to feel their food before tasting it.

 The silver-plated bird cages act as a glittering eye-catcher above the entrance to the kitchen.
 At first glance, they are reminiscent of the songbird cages in a traditional Chinese market.
 As the meal ends, Leung's guests find the cages on their table, as this is how the head chef serves his "eight treasures" – a selection of Chinese-Western confectionery such as coconut jelly or a meringue perfumed with chrysanthemums.

 Molecular cuisine – whether foam or dehydrated powder – is simply a means to an end for Leung.
-His intention is not to confuse, rather to gently surprise in terms of the look, taste, and aroma of his dishes.
+His aim is not to confuse, rather to gently surprise in terms of the look, taste and aroma of his dishes.

 The "demon chef" is a classic example of an autocrat in the kitchen.
 The creations are his work.
 His word is law.